Standard Performance Evaluation Corporation

 The workload consists of an end to end web based order processing domain, an RMI and Web Services driven manufacturing domain and a supply chain model utilizing document based Web Services.
 The application is a collection of Java classes, Java Servlets, Java Server Pages , Enterprise Java Beans, Java Persistence Entities (pojo's) and Message Driven Beans.

-SPECjEnterprise2010 is the third generation of the SPEC organization's J2EE end-to-end industry standard benchmark application.
-The new SPECjEnterprise2010 benchmark has been re-designed and developed to cover the Java EE 5.0 specification's significantly expanded and simplified programming model, highlighting the major features used by developers in the industry today.
+This is SPEC's third generation of the SPEC organization's J2EE end-to-end industry standard benchmark application.
+The SPECjEnterprise®2010 benchmark has been re-designed and developed to cover the Java EE 5.0 specification's significantly expanded and simplified programming model, highlighting the major features used by developers in the industry today.
 This provides a real world workload driving the Application Server's implementation of the Java EE specification to its maximum potential and allowing maximum stressing of the underlying hardware and software systems.

 Additional overview information is included in the FAQ